 I am pretty much a stickler when it comes to deciding what to drink.
 The answer is always water and plenty of it.
 I get asked a lot about drinks—particularly, diet drinks, sodas, juices, etc. Everyone wants to drink something else besides water, especially now that summer is just around the corner!
 Well, I understand that.
 I drink coffee in the morning, so it’s not like I don’t understand what it is to have a particular fondness for a special beverage.
 But when it comes to drinking something with a meal you gotta go for water (and just a little; too much will dilute your digestive juices).
 And water in-between meals, too.
 Water itself is a nutrient in that it helps your body run optimally and helps you to absorb the nutrients you’ve taken in via your food.
 Important stuff, H20.

-On the other hand, all sodas are liquid clutter that have no nutritional value whatsoever and cause tooth decay, obesity and disease.
+On the other hand, all sodas are liquid clutter that has no nutritional value whatsoever and causes tooth decay, obesity, and disease.

 It seems like schools are getting that connection are finally stepping up to the plate to protect our children instead of aiding and abetting the enemy.
 And to add insult to injury, yet another study came out implicating sodas in weight gain—both regular AND diet sodas!

 Now listen, I know it’s getting hot outside and I know sodas go on sale in supermarkets all the time right now and I know you like them.
 But bear with me for a minute.
 You have to read these statistics!